 Tradestation Review

 This company has been around forever and earned many awards in the past.
-Recently they have made a substantial effort to rebrand, redesign to increase the userbase.
+Recently they have made a substantial effort to rebrand and redesign to increase the user base.
 John Bartlemen was appointed President of Tradestation two years ago but has been with the company since 1999 under the guise of Omega Research.

 Multicharts Review

-You have the option of Multicharts (uses PowerLanguage) or Multicharts.net (uses C#).
-Multicharts is standalone automated trading backtest software and can connect to many different brokers; it has excellent charting and impressive live automated trading abilities.
+You can choose Multicharts (uses PowerLanguage) or Multicharts.net (uses C#).
+Multicharts is standalone automated trading backtest software and can connect to many different brokers; it has excellent charting and impressive live, automated trading abilities.

 Ninja Trader Review

-Their platform is powerful with advanced features and technology which can meet even the most demanding trader’s needs.
-If you are a competent programmer with Java or C# skills, then this might be the ideal platform for you.
+Their robust platform has advanced features and technology to meet even the most demanding trader’s needs.
+This might be your ideal platform if you are a competent programmer with Java or C# skills.

 It is an excellent testing platform for validating real market conditions with each backtest so that you can evaluate every trade correctly.